Thinking About LLL Leadership?

 Every mother in LLL brings her unique experience, her warmth and empathy and other skills to her LLL work, whether she has had one baby or several.

 There may be one or more areas where you feel you do not meet the prerequisites to applying for leadership.
 You are not alone!
 Many Leaders have had similar concerns.
 The important thing is to talk over your situation with your Group Leader.
-If it turns out that you are unable to proceed with an application at this time, you might consider some of the options in “I don’t think LLL leadership is for me, but I still want to help breastfeeding mothers.”

 In order to apply for leadership, a mother must have paid the LLL membership fee.
 She may also have to pay the application fee and the cost of the Leader’s Handbook.
 LLL membership and application fees, if required, vary according to where a mother lives.
 A requirement of the application is to own and be familiar with the current edition of The Womanly Art of Breastfeeding, which is central to La Leche League and answers many of the questions often asked by mothers about breastfeeding.
 At the end of an application there may be an accreditation fee, which covers the administrative costs involved with accreditation.
 So to summarize, the cost may include: